phoebe-project/phoebe2/README.md

 CHANGELOG
 ----------

+### 2.0.3 - t0_supconj/t0_perpass hotfix
+* Fixed constraint that defines the relation between t0_perpass and t0_supconj.
+* Fixed error message in ldint
+* Fixed the ability for multiple stars to be attached to the same component
+* Raise an error if attempting to attach spots to an unsupported component.
+Note: spots are currently not supported for contact systems.

 ### 2.0.2 - spots hotfix

 * If using spots, it is important that you use 2.0.1 or later as there were several important bug fixes in this release.